 - Hennenfent, M. (2007).
 Learning to be a Durable Person, Prufrock Press.

-This curriculum is designed to help gifted children explore their own giftedness, expand social skills, cultivate leadership skills, and develop strategies for combatting stress, anger, and perfectionism.
+This curriculum is designed to help gifted children explore their own giftedness, expand social skills, cultivate leadership skills, and develop strategies for combating stress, anger, and perfectionism.
 Gifted children must be taught to be durable so they can continue to be responsible and productive citizens.

 - Rivero, L. (2010).
 Smart Teen's Guide to Living with Intensity, Great Potential Press.
 Teen friendly language that helps understand intensity, manage perfectionism and self-talk, understand parents better, and take charge of their education, whether you go to public school, private school, or homeschool.